tinic/constixel/README.md

 - Various other simple image manipulation operations.

 > [!NOTE]
-> This library is not designed for high fidelity graphics generation and should be more thought of a utility library for software development purposes.
+> This library is not designed for high fidelity graphics generation and should be more thought of a utility library for software development purposes and embedded devices.
 Despite that, on HiDPI screens like on Macs the results generally look fairly good.
+If you want a high fidelity header only 2D C++ rendering library I recommend [canvas_ity](https://github.com/a-e-k/canvas_ity)

 ## Applications